hburkert/modbusBatch/README.md

 * Reads register definitions from CSV-Input.
 * Bulks modbus requests to bunches of up to 120 registers for optimized access
 * Requests are handled in one transaction.
+* Supports access of different unit-ids in one batch.
 * Modbus raw-results will be converted to python data-types (integer, float, utf8-string).
 * Configurable retry mechanism
 * Little Endian double words aka "wordswap" is supported.
-* Reads holding and input registers, no coils, no writing.
+* Reads holding and input registers, no coils, no write.
 * An offset for register addressing may be given.